YuanjianLi/yuanjianli.github.io/_pages/Job-Seeking-History.md

 ### Quick Facts

 * Take the first offer you can get, no matter it is "good" enough or not!
 * I have applied for King's College London for several times with various openings and different PIs, surprisingly, King's is **not** an easy option at all as anticipated, though I have spent my PhD there.
-The lesson I learnt is that always **listen** to a female, no matter what.
+The lesson I learnt is that always **listen** to a female's advice, especially, when it sounds like an oral offer.
+Even a slight hesitation may lead to a serious problem that may haunt you for a long while.
 * UK-based postdocs are **not** well paid, even not fairly paid.
 My advice is to leave the UK asap, for anyone who is now or will be seeking for a postdoc position.
 * Keep applying and stay chilled.
-Do not be disturbed by rejections, as lots of factors matter.
+Do not be discouraged by frequent rejections, as lots of factors matter.
 In fact, your papers and your qualifications can only support you, at most, to be shortlisted.
 A final appointment requires lots of other more important things, e.g., connections and luck.
 * Somethings look easy may not be that kind of easy, while somethings look tough may be achievable.
 Just act and never be questioning yourself.
 * Never constrain yourself within any comfort zones, be open-minded!
 * A shift in position makes a person live better, but when it comes to a tree, it might suffer from quite an opposite result.
 Be courageous to embrace changes, if one place has limited space to live with.